About Vincent Hayes

 “There’s a direct link between the stories and feelings conveyed in these songs and what I observe in the world,” the award-winning West Michigan guitarist and singer insists.
 “I hope what people get from my music is blatant honesty that doesn’t separate, but creates a connection within that experience so they can take that with them into their life.
 That's good art to me.
 Good music.”

-With a penetrating, blues-infused guitar style steeped in the tradition of diverse influences such as Peter Green, Hendrix, Muddy Waters, Prince, The Edge, Buddy Guy, and Chuck Berry– not to mention his own father and grandfather – the singer adroitly straddles roots rock, funk, blues and soul on “The Grind,” produced by renowned live sound engineer Bill Chrysler (John Mayer, Paul McCartney, Eagles, Ray Lamontagne, Red Hot Chili Peppers, Justin Timberlake) at Michigan’s Redwall North Studios, with assistance from Joe Sturgill and Hayes on co-production duties.
+With a penetrating, blues-infused guitar style steeped in the tradition of diverse influences such as Peter Green, Hendrix, Muddy Waters, Albert Collins, Prince, The Edge, Buddy Guy, and Chuck Berry– not to mention his own father and grandfather – the singer adroitly straddles roots rock, blues, and soul on “The Grind,” produced by renowned live sound engineer Bill Chrysler (John Mayer, Paul McCartney, Eagles, Ray Lamontagne, Red Hot Chili Peppers, Justin Timberlake) at Michigan’s Redwall North Studios, with assistance from Joe Sturgill and Hayes on co-production duties.
 The disc was mastered by Grammy winning engineer Brian Lucey (Black Keys-“Brothers”, “El Camino”) at Magic Garden Mastering in Columbus, OH.

 “It’s dark, murky and an honest look into the way we exist in today's world, and the questions many of us wake up with every day, and some of us are afraid to ask ourselves” Hayes says of the new album.
 “The blues is in everything I do, but I've got to write the music I've got to write, and sometimes it's not the blues, nor rock, or whatever.
 You know, just let music be music, not necessarily defined by a genre or expectations of what that music should or should not be.
 “Reclamation” was me saying to the blues world, “here I am”, The Grind is more like the bridge to where I'm going.”

 He pulls it off with aplomb, churning out edgy funk on “Cold Feet,” retro-flavored soulful blues on “My Guitar and My Baby,” and a foreboding rock-guitar sizzle on songs like “Common Vision” and “The Gun”, and the smoky, lyrically charged “Things That Get Me By.”
 In addition to eight Hayes originals, an interpretive cover of Marvin Gaye's 1971 classic “Inner Blues” was chosen because as Hayes states, “that song is still every bit as relevant today, but now it's affecting everyone at some level.
 It was a hit on the radio when I came into this world, and has had special meaning to me throughout my adult life.”
-The disc closes with “Not Tonight”, a collaborative song penned by fellow West Michigan songwriter Joel Toppen, and arranged by Hayes and the band.
+The disc closes with “Not Tonight”, a collaborative song penned by fellow West Michigan songwriter Joel Toppen, and arranged by Hayes.

 “I've never intended to have the same sound from one release to the next,” says Hayes.
 I love the guitar, but there are enough guitar heroes out there.
 I’d rather give people good songs and music that they still want to sing five years later than a flurry of meaningless notes that are impressive in the moment, but easy to forget after the iPod is shut off.”